Mashhad, Iran: Best Things to Do – Top Picks

 Kang Village Adventures

 Step into the past with a visit to Kang Village, known for its mud-brick houses and authentic traditional lifestyle.
 The quaint streets and scenic views provide a peaceful escape from urban life.
-This rural destination is a window into the region’s heritage and simplicity12.
+This rural destination is a window into the region’s heritage and simplicity.

 Tomb of Ferdowsi and Tus Ancient City

 History and literature enthusiasts will find Tus Ancient City a must-visit.
 The tomb of Ferdowsi, the celebrated Persian poet, stands as a testament to the region’s rich literary legacy.
-The preserved architecture and ancient streets offer a fascinating glimpse into the past13.
+The preserved architecture and ancient streets offer a fascinating glimpse into the past.

 To make the most of your excursions, plan your trip early and consider hiring a local guide.
 These nearby gems promise a lot of cultural and scenic experiences, enriching your journey beyond the city.